JoseAlanis/eegml-vnm-cda/README.md

 File `03_subject_level_erps.py`
 - Segment data around set size markers (rejects epochs with amplitudes > 200 micro-volt)
 - Make ERP figures
+  - The signal is low-pass filtered (40Hz, 10Hz transition bandwidth) prior to plotting.

 Setting the argument `--report=True` will create a small html-report for the subject (see below).